m4ttsch/omscs-notes-notes/computer-networks/routing.md

 In RIP
 - edges have unit cost
-- ‘infinity’ is 16
+- 'infinity' is 16
 - table refreshes occur every thirty seconds

 When a table entry changes, an update is sent to all neighbors except the node that caused the entry change, a rule sometimes called the **split horizon rule**.

-The small value for infinity ensures that the count to infinity doesn’t take too long.
+The small value for infinity ensures that the count to infinity doesn't take too long.

-Every route has a timeout limit of 180 seconds, which is basically reached hasn’t an update from a next hop for six 30 second periods.
+Every route has a timeout limit of 180 seconds, which is basically reached hasn't an update from a next hop for six 30 second periods.

 When a router or link fails in RIP, things can often take minutes to stabilize.